 Where to Stay in St. Johann

 We stayed in the Alpendorf Hotel Oberforsthof – a chalet-style wellness and spa hotel in the winter ski village turned hotel hub in the summer that’s next to St. Johann city.
-It’s also close to attractions including the Liechtensteinklamm, the start of hiking routes and the Alpendorf Gondola.
+It’s also close to attractions, including the Liechtensteinklamm, the start of hiking routes and the Alpendorf Gondola.

 Jo Salzburg Summer Card